claudioperez/aleatoire/README.md

 ---
 title: Aleatoire
-description: A set of tools for the probabilistic analysis of systems.
+description: A set of object-oriented tools for the probabilistic analysis of systems.
 ...

 <h1>Aleatoire</h1>